 The end of the year is around the corner and at this time many people around the globe take stock of their lives- their achievements, failures, and goals or resolutions.
 Typically, the end of the year provides an opportunity to plan out goals for the coming year.

-December first was World AIDS day, below are global statistics and findings from 2015, and an initiative by UNAIDS.
-This list truly provides insight into where the global community can focus for goal setting for 2017:
+December first was World AIDS day.
+Below are global statistics and findings from 2015, and an initiative by UNAIDS.
+This list truly provides insight into where the global community can focus on goal setting for 2017:

 • In 2015 there were 34.9 million adults globally living with HIV, 51% of them were women

 • Also, in 2015 there were 2.1 million new HIV infections, 1.1 million AIDS-related deaths, and about 5700 new HIV infections daily

 • Since 2003 the number of AIDS-related deaths has decreased by 45%; this implies that more adults living with HIV age into adulthood.
 People living with HIV have increased risk of cardiovascular diseases

 • In Eastern and Southern Africa where 19.0 million people live with HIV, about 10.3 million are on antiretroviral therapy, this is double the number it was in 2010